vdae2304/Metodos-Numericos/Documentacion/Shapes.md

 ### `operator!=`

-Compares two `shape_t` objects.
-Returns `true` if they have different dimensions or they are different in at least one axis.
+Compares two shapes.
+Returns `true` if they have different dimension or if they have different size in one axis.
 ```cpp
 template <size_t Rank1, size_t Rank2>
 bool operator!=(const shape_t<Rank1> &shape1, const shape_t<Rank2> &shape2);